krunixbase/krunixbase/README.md

 ## References

-See `REFERENCE.md` for organizational context and external references related to repository governance and licensing structure.
+See individual repository `REFERENCE.md` files for organizational context, external references, and governance documentation.

 ---